dotslash/cloudsync/README.md

 * Support trash
 * Support recovering from an earlier state.
 Is it possible to give a simple experience? - Something like "give me state of things as of <time> from the cloud".
 Maybe that's too much.
-* Should we preserve blob attributes when overwriting content.
-E.g if the blob is public before, maybe we should make the overwrite public too
-* Should we do blobstore operations in parallel?
+ Should we do blobstore operations in parallel?
 * Should we do local file operations in parallel?

 There might be more things to do.